prolic/HumusAmqp/docs/articles/getting_started.rst

 We recommend that you read the following guides next, if possible, in this order:

  * `AMQP 0.9.1 Model Explained <http://www.rabbitmq.com/tutorials/amqp-concepts.html>`_.
 A simple 2 page long introduction to the AMQP Model concepts and features.
-Understanding the AMQP 0.9.1 Model will make a lot of other documentation, both for Bunny and RabbitMQ itself, easier to follow.
+Understanding the AMQP 0.9.1 Model will make a lot of other documentation, both for HumusAmqp and RabbitMQ itself, easier to follow.
 With this guide, you don't have to waste hours of time reading the whole specification.
  * :ref:`connecting`.
-This guide explains how to connect to an RabbitMQ and how to integrate Bunny into standalone and Web applications.
+This guide explains how to connect to an RabbitMQ and how to integrate HumusAmqp into standalone and Web applications.
  * :ref:`queues`.
 This guide focuses on features that consumer applications use heavily.
  * :ref:`exchanges`.
 This guide focuses on features that producer applications use heavily.
  * :ref:`error_handling`.
 This guide explains how to handle protocol errors, network failures and other things that may go wrong in real world projects.